MitoLab-JLF/OR-GSEA/README.md

 Additionally excludes OR genes with a HORDE-reported pseudogene probability score greater than 0.3.

 ---
+## Python environment

+All notebooks were developed and tested in **Google Colab**, which comes with Python 3 and most dependencies pre-installed.
+To run the notebooks:

+1. Open the `.ipynb` file directly in Google Colab (upload it or open via `File > Open notebook > GitHub` and paste the repository URL).
+2. Install any missing packages by running the cells in the notebooks
+3. No local Python installation is required.
+---
+## Gene set construction

+The complete construction workflow is available in [`GMT_pipeline/`](./GMT_pipeline).

+The directory contains the source OR annotation obtained from HORDE and three notebooks corresponding to the three GMT files:

+* `HUMAN_OR_families_withPseudo_gmt.ipynb`
+* `HUMAN_OR_families_noPseudo_gmt.ipynb`
+* `HUMAN_OR_families_FunctionalOnly_gmt.ipynb`

+Custom GMT Generation:

+In addition to using the pre-built GMT files, users can adapt these Google Colab notebooks to build custom OR gene sets.
+By modifying the filtering logic, you can apply your own thresholds for HORDE pseudogene probability scores or implement custom criteria for pseudogene exclusion to fit your specific research context.

+The HORDE dataset used for the current release was accessed in **August 2026**.

+The workflow was performed in Python 3 using Google Colab.

+---
 ## How to use OR-GSEA

 The GMT files are compatible with standard GSEA software (https://www.gsea-msigdb.org/gsea/index.jsp) and can be used as a custom gene set database.